qorix-group/score/docs/process/process_areas/safety_analysis/safety_analysis_concept.rst

    :status: valid
    :tags: safety_analysis

 In this section a concept for the safety analyses will be discussed.
-Inputs for this concept are the requirements of ISO26262 Part-9.
+Inputs for this concept are the requirements of ISO26262 Part 6 Chapter 7 and Part 9 Chapter 7 and 8.

 Inputs
 ******

 #.
 Stakeholders for the safety analysis?
 #.
 Who needs which information?
 #.
-How to analyze existing safety measure/mechanism?
+How to analyze existing safety measure?
 #.
 How to add new safety measure/mechanisms?

 Stakeholders for the Safety Analysis